Martchus/cpp-utilities/README.md

 Note that:
 * not all those dependencies are required by all my projects and some are just optional.
+    * Especially `mingw-w64-x86_64-go` is only required when building Syncthing Tray with built-in Syncthing-library enabled.
+    * All Qt-related dependencies are generally only required for building with Qt GUI, e.g. Tag Editor and Password Manager can be built without Qt GUI.
+The libraries `c++utilities` and `tagparser` don't require Qt at all.
 * you can also easily install Qt Creator via MSYS2 using `pacman -S mingw-w64-x86_64-qt-creator`.
 * you must *not* use the presets containing `mingw-w64` in their name as those are only intended for cross-compilation on Arch Linux.